jamesmcroft/openai-structured-outputs-with-dotnet/README.md

-# Azure OpenAI GPT-4o Structured Outputs with .NET 9
+# Azure OpenAI GPT-4o Structured Outputs with .NET

-The goal of this sample is to demonstrate how to use the new `JsonSchemaExporter` type in .NET 9 to simplify the creation of JSON schemas for Azure OpenAI GPT-4o structured outputs.
+The goal of this sample is to demonstrate how to leverage the Azure OpenAI GPT-4o structured outputs feature by generating valid OpenAI JSON schemas for a given Type in .NET.

 ## How it works

-`JsonSchemaExporter` is simply a built in .NET mechanism to generate valid JSON schema objects from .NET types.

-For the .NET OpenAI SDK however, the JSON schema must be in a specific format to be considered valid.
-On top of the default generated schemas using the exporter, the current known additional rules must be applied:

-- The base type must be an `object` only by setting the `TreatNullObliviousAsNonNullable = true` option in the `JsonSchemaExporterOptions`.
-- Any properties that are of type `object` must additionally include the following properties:
-  - `additionalProperties` set to `false`.
-  - `required` which is an array of **all** the keys in the object.
+> [!IMPORTANT]
+> The original vision was to leverage the `JsonSchemaExporter` in .NET 9 to generate JSON schemas.
+However, the generated schemas are not directly compatible with the OpenAI SDK.
+The current implementation is a workaround to generate valid schemas for structured outputs.

+The [`OpenAIJsonSchema` class](./src/StructuredOutputs/OpenAIJsonSchema.cs) provides a mechanism to generate a valid OpenAI JSON schema for any given model Type.
+The class uses reflection to traverse the properties of the model Type and generate the schema based on the property types.

 The [`StructuredOutputsExtensions` class](./src/StructuredOutputs/StructuredOutputsExtensions.cs) provides a generic `CreateJsonSchemaFormat` method that can be passed a model object type and will return the `ChatResponseFormat` object that can be used by the OpenAI SDK.
-This method will apply the additional rules to the generated schema using a Transform function.
+This method uses the `OpenAIJsonSchema.For` method to generate the schema for the model object type.

-> [!NOTE]
-> For complex object nesting where there are self-referencing types, this implementation does not support.
-It would be possible to provide this capability by simplifying the nested classes as `$defs` at the root of the schema, and then referencing them in the properties with `'$ref': '#/$defs/ClassName'`.

-In addition to the generic `CreateJsonSchemaFormat` method, a generic `CompleteChat` extension is provided for the `ChatClient` that will automatically deserialize the structured output into the expected model object type.
+In addition to the generic `CreateJsonSchemaFormat` method, a generic `CompleteChat` and `CompleteChatAsync` extension is provided for the `ChatClient` that will return a wrapped `ChatCompletion` object as [`ParsedChatCompletion`](./src/StructuredOutputs/ParsedChatCompletion.cs) that includes a `Parsed` property containing the deserialized model object.

 ### Example